-Flavour-filled visual identity for plant-based food brand, that feeds curiosity
+Flavour-filled brand identity for plant-based food start-up, that feeds your curiosity

 Eat Curious is on a mission to help everyone discover new ways to eat healthy and delicious plant-based food, without taxing the planet.
 They put curiosity at the heart of everything they do.
 So much so, they’ve built their own vertical farm – a near-off-grid, plant playground built to research how to add even more flavour, nutrition and sustainability to the way we all eat.